As technology evolves, so do we. Intuit started as a financial software company nearly 30 years ago with the

 Join this prestigious alliance as we work together to share the fascinating stories – lessons of failure as well as tremendous success – that define the information age.

-The Computer History Museum thanks the following corporations for their generous commitment to our mission:
+The Computer History Museum thanks the following institutional partners for their generous commitment to our mission:

 CONTRIBUTING LEVEL ($5K+)Cadence Electronic Arts First Republic Bank IEEE Merrill Lynch Synopsys UpRight Marketing

 Associate Director of Grant Development